Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-Binary counting can also be extended to histogram estimation.
-In particular, we show that our mechanism for binary counting seamlessly extends to histogram bins at no additional cost to the error.
-We also show an application of our mechanism in non-interactive local learning.
-The non-interactive algorithm for local convex risk minimization is an adaption of the algorithm of Smith {\it et al.}~\cite{smith2017interaction}, which uses the binary tree mechanism for binary counting as a subroutine.
-Replacing it with our mechanism for binary counting (\Cref{thm:counting}) leads to various technical challenges: From the algorithmic design perspective, Smith {\it et al.}~\cite{smith2017interaction} used the binary mechanism with a randomization routine from Duchi {\it et al.}~\cite{duchi2013local}, which expects as input a binary vector, while we apply randomization to $Rx$, where $R$ has real-valued entries.
+We also show in \Cref{sec:local} an application of our mechanism to non-interactive local learning.
+The non-interactive algorithm for local convex risk minimization is an adaption of the algorithm of \citet{smith2017interaction}, which uses the binary tree mechanism for binary counting as a subroutine.
+Replacing it by our mechanism for binary counting (\Cref{thm:counting}) leads to various technical challenges: From the algorithmic design perspective, \citet{smith2017interaction} used the binary mechanism with a randomization routine from \citet{duchi2013local}, which expects as input a binary vector, while we apply randomization to $Rx$, where $R$ has real-valued entries.
 We overcome this difficulty by using two instead of one binary counter.
-From an analysis point of view, the error analysis in Smith {\it et al.} is based on the error analysis in~\cite{bassily2015local} that uses various techniques, such as randomizer of Duchi {\it et al.}~\cite{duchi2013local}, error-correcting codes, and Johnson-Lindenstrauss lemma.
-We show that even though we use our randomization routine and two binary counters we can give the same strong ``uniform'' approximation guarantee as their algorithm (inequality~\ref{eq:smithuniform}) so that the rest of their analysis applies (see \Cref{sec:local} for more details).
+From an analysis point of view, the error analysis in \citet{smith2017interaction} is based on the error analysis in~\citet{bassily2015local} that uses various techniques, such as the randomizer of \citet{duchi2013local}, error-correcting codes, and the Johnson-Lindenstrauss lemma.
+However, one can show that we can give the same {\em uniform approximation} (see Definition 5 in~\citet{smith2017interaction} for the formal definition) as in \citet{smith2017interaction} by using the Gaussian mechanism and two binary counters} so that the rest of their analysis applies.